klarify-tech/guess_the_number/README.md

 # guess_the_number
-Code for Guess the number game
+Code for Guess the number game.
+Final code for Github